Guide On Personal Income Tax Filing For Expatriate Employed by Labuan Company

 • Resident in Malaysia in the following calendar year and 3 immediate preceding years.

 If you meet the above conditions, you are entitled to claim personal tax reliefs and your taxable income (net of tax relief) be taxed at progressive tax rates (from 0 to 28%).

 b.
-Non-Resident Status are not entitled to claim any tax reliefs and their Malaysian sourced income is taxed at a flat rate of 26%.if you stay in Malaysia less than 182 days during the year
+Non-Resident Status is not entitled to claim any tax reliefs and their Malaysian sourced income is taxed at a flat rate of 26%.if you stay in Malaysia less than 182 days during the year

 Under Labuan company, all Directors’ fee is non-taxable while expatriates employment is entitled to 50% tax rebate.
 The above chart clearly shown the tax payable varies on your profile in Labuan Company.
-For expatriates who stayed in Malaysia less than 182 days, you may want to opt your profile as Director for full tax exemption or pay flat tax rate of 28%.
+For expatriates who stayed in Malaysia less than 182 days, you may want to opt your profile as Director for full tax exemption or pay a flat tax rate of 28%.
 Expatriates can apply for their Personal Tax Certificate from Inland Revenue Malaysia as a proof of their tax residence in Malaysia.